 System integrations started off as a great way for businesses to improve business efficiency and streamline operations, by connecting applications, software, and data.
-With the current rapidly evolving need for digital transformation across industries, system integrations play a crucial role in digitalizing business processes by integrating cloud apps and SaaS solutions.
+With the current rapidly evolving need for digital transformation across industries, system integrations help digitalize business processes by integrating cloud apps and SaaS solutions.

-ESB solutions have helped businesses, since before the advent of the cloud, simplify and standardize how they integrate legacy systems with various applications.
+ESB solutions have helped businesses simplify and standardize how they integrate legacy systems with various applications, since before the advent of the cloud.
 The iPaaS is designed to help rapidly deploy integrations with SaaS solution and cloud services to digitalize businesses processes.
 This is where the differences between the two middleware solutions, ESB and iPaaS, start to emerge.